 Download, print and complete the application form, then book an appointment

-Your hotel should be able to help with printing the form, which is available via the link above.
+You can apply for a passport online here.
 You must then contact the British embassy or consulate closest to you, and book an appointment.

 Get passport photos taken

 When you go to the embassy or consulate, you’ll need two passport photos, so before you go, find a place to have your picture taken.
-The photos must conform to UK official standards, so check the local photo booth can provide these.
+The photos must conform to UK official standards, so check if the local photo booth can provide these.
 Arriving with your photos will help speed up the process of obtaining your replacement passport.

 Gather your documents